-- Mammary Cancer: is the third most common tumour found in female cats.
+- Mammary Cancer – The third most common tumour found in female cats.
 If a cat is desexed before she has her first heat cycle, there is an extremely low chance she will develop it.

-- Pyometra: an infection of the uterus which is fatal if not treated during the very early stages.
+- Pyometra – an infection of the uterus which is fatal if not treated.

-- Injury: undesexed female cats are prone to wandering in their search for mates, placing them at enormous risk of being hit by cars.
-They can also sustain abscesses during mating and fighting.
+- Injury – undesexed female cats are prone to wandering in their search for mates, placing them at enormous risk of being hit by cars.
+They can also sustain injuries during mating or fighting.

 Desexing male cats prevents:

-- Prostate cancer and other associated issues: early desexing significantly reduces the risk of infections, cancers and prostate enlargement.
+- Testicular cancer, Prostate cancer and other associated issues – early desexing significantly reduces the risk of infections, cancers and prostate enlargement.

 Feline Immunodeficiency Virus (FIV)

-Feline Immunodeficiency Virus (FIV), also referred to as Feline AIDS, is an infectious disease which attacks certain cells in the cat’s immune system.
-As the virus replicates and spreads, it compromises the body’s ability to fight off secondary infections.
+Feline Immunodeficiency Virus, also referred to as Feline AIDS, is infectious and attacks certain cells in the cat’s immune system and they can become ill.

 Not Enough Homes

-Desexing your pet is a basic and vital part of responsible pet care.
+Desexing your pet is a basic and vital part of being a responsible pet owner.
 If you are experiencing financial difficulties there are organisations which have created subsidised desexing programmes to help you meet the costs involved.
-Please click here for a list of these organisations.
+See ndn.org.au